karlfindhansen/MLOps_Jan2025/reports/README.md

 >
 > Answer:

-In the project we used a total of $2.32 credits.
-The most expensive service by a large margin was Container Registry Vulnerability Scanning, costing $1.82 probably due to the fact that this service was used the most.
-These scans have higher costs on the size and number of images being analyzed and we have some fairly large and multiple images.
-Overall, working in the cloud was fairly easy and efficient and flexible, but not fit for a project of this size.
-For larger project the real benefits will show.
+During the project, we used a total of USD 2.32 in credits.
+The most expensive service was Container Registry Vulnerability Scanning, which cost USD 1.82.
+This high expense was likely because we used the service a lot, with higher costs because ofthe size and number of image files analyzed.
+Our project involved fairly large and multiple image files, which definitely contributed to the cost.
+Overall, working in the cloud was easy, smooth, efficient, and flexible.
+However, it may not be the most suitable solution for smaller projects like ours.
+The true advantages of cloud computing are more apparent in larger-scale projects, where its scalability and efficiency brings greater value.

 ### Question 28